Resources for Visiting Researchers

 - You must submit an application and an activity request- Apply online, see Reservation & Application System.
 This is the same online form for applying for Housing or Laboratory use.
 The Reserve staff will receive an email when you submit an activity request, and you will be notified by email when the Reserve staff approves the activity request.

 - We recommend that you discuss your plans with the Reserve Research Coordinator, before application.

 - Most Reserve users will also need to download and submit a signed Reserve Use Waiver.

 - For additional information, see Bodega Marine Laboratory and Reserve Policies and Procedures.

 Lab Space and Support

-- If your research requires Lab space, you will need to complete the BML Reservation & Application Form.
+- If your research requires Lab space, you will need to complete an application through the Reservation & Application System.

 - Arrangements can be made for desk, bench or general work space through Kitty Brown, 707-875-2006.